steelbreeze/state.js/docs/state.md

 **Returns**: `boolean`, True if the vertex is deemed to be complete.

+### fsm.PseudoState.isHistory()

+Tests a pseudo state to determine if it is a history pseudo state.
+History pseudo states are of kind: Initial, ShallowHisory, or DeepHistory.

+**Returns**: `boolean`, True if the pseudo state is a history pseudo state.

+### fsm.PseudoState.isInitial()

+Tests a pseudo state to determine if it is an initial pseudo state.
+Initial pseudo states are of kind: Initial, ShallowHisory, or DeepHistory.

+**Returns**: `boolean`, True if the pseudo state is an initial pseudo state.

 ### fsm.PseudoState.accept(visitor, arg)

 Accepts an instance of a visitor and calls the visitPseudoState method on it.